AJGreaves/thehouseofmouse/TESTING.md

 The automated tests for this project were created after the vast majority of the project was already complete, once I had a firmer grasp of how my code was working and what its expected output was.
 Now that I have a better understanding of how automated tests work, I intend to attempt TDD with my next project.

-- coverage - command: coverage html, then open and run index.html file in the htmlcov directory created.
-- travis

 ### Coverage

 [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/) was used to provide feedback during testing to check that enough of my code had been tested.